martgra/dope/QUICKSTART.md

 When you run this command, a documentation term index file (`doc-terms.json`) will be created in the state directory.
 This index helps the application match relevant terms between code and docs, improving the relevance of suggestions for future commands.

+**Note:** If you run a command without proper configuration, the CLI will now display a red-colored error message and exit with code 1, so CI or scripts can catch the failure.

 ## Verify Setup

 To describe the code structure: